labordynamicsinstitute/ldilab-manual/11-06-running-code.md

 ## Principles

-Keep a log of what you do, what you find, and what does not work, in the `REPLICATION.md`, under *Findings*.
+Keep a log of what you do, what you find, and what does not work, in the `REPLICATION.md`, under *Replication Steps*.

+- Document if you manually downloaded data from anywhere other than the authors' deposit.
+- Document any manual changes you made to the deposit structure (renamed file, created directory).
+- If you run into error messages that are not captured by the "log file" (see below), then screenshot, or copy verbatim, into the report.

 You should also run code so that it generates an actual "log file".
 How to do this depends on the software.